KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 There are different way of doing this, like using a different perspective (e.g. `500px`), rotation-angle (e.g. `9deg`) and scale value (e.g. `0.5`) but these values turned out to work the best for my needs.

-Here's a demo on CodePen:
+Here’s a demo on CodePen:

 <p data-height="440" data-theme-id="0" data-slug-hash="raEojV" data-default-tab="result" data-user="pixelass" class='codepen'>See the Pen <a href='https://codepen.io/pixelass/pen/raEojV/'>netflix logo | (figure--1)</a> by Gregor Adams (<a href='https://codepen.io/pixelass'>@pixelass</a>) on <a href='https://codepen.io'>CodePen</a>.</p>